Flexberry/flexberry.github.io/pages/guides/okr-guideline/okrg_landing-page.en.md

 summary: materials on the OKR methodology and recommendations for their application in the company
 ---

-## Materials on the OKR methodology and recommendations for their application in the company:
+## Materials on the OKR methodology and recommendations for their application in the company

 Hi!